subvisual/blog/pages/posts/2017/12-december/140-continuous-integration-at-subvisual.md

 ## Automated builds

-Our Continuous Integration process happens mostly through our CI, [Semaphore](https://semaphoreci.com/).
+Our Continuous Integration process happens mostly through our CI Server, [Semaphore](https://semaphoreci.com/).

 It's where we automate our builds and set up automatic deploys.